johnwargo/glowing-pumpkin-xiao-bff/readme.md

 # Glowing Pumpkin Xiao 5x5 BFF

 Years ago I published a several Glowing Pumpkin projects: [Arduino Glowing Pumpkin](https://github.com/johnwargo/glowing-pumpkin-trinket-neopixel) and [Arduino Glowing Pumpkin (Adafruit Feather)](https://github.com/johnwargo/glowing-pumpkin-feather).
 Each of these projects.
-Both of them used Arduino compatible devices plus either one of the Adafruit multi-NeoPixel devices or a NeoPixel shield.
+Both projects used Arduino compatible devices plus either one of the Adafruit multi-NeoPixel devices or a NeoPixel shield.

 The shield approach was easy because I just had to solder some male and female headers to the boards and press them together into a unit.
 My first project used the NeoPixel Ring which required soldering wires and running them into an enclosure where the Arduino device resides.